kshedden/dstream/README.md

 ```

 Currently, many of the Dstream transformations are only implemented
-for a limited range of types, `[]float64` is the most
+for a limited range of types, `[]float64` is the most widely-supported
-widely-supported.
+type.
+We plan to support for all types in all transformations in the
+near future.

 ### Utility functions